Fairness Concepts for Indivisible Items with Externalities: Taxonomy of Fairness Concepts

 \section{Taxonomy of Fairness Concepts}

 In this section, we present a taxonomy of fairness concepts for fair allocation with externalities including existing and newly proposed ones (Figure~\ref{fig:relation}).
-Formal definitions and proofs are provided in the appendix.

-Proportionality-Max (PROP-Max) \citep{CFS17a} and Proportionality-Average (PROP-Ave) \citep{SSG21a} are two extensions of proportionality.
-PROP-Max requires each agent $i$ to receive at least $1/n$ of the maximum value she can get from all the items, $\sum_{a\in A}V_i^{max}(a)$.
-PROP-Ave requires each agent $i$ to receive at least $1/n$ of the total value she receives when the items are assigned to any agent, $\sum_{a\in A}\sum_{j\in N}V_i(j,a)$.

-Maximin Share (MMS) is a relaxation of proportionality for fair division of indivisible items, introduced by \citet{Budi11a}.
-The high-level idea is that one agent $i$ is asked to divide all items into $n$ disjoint bundles and must take the bundle with the minimum value for him.
-Hence, agent $i$ needs to partition all items in a way that maximizes the value of his minimum bundle. \citet{SSG21a} proposed Extended Maximin Share (EMMS) which generalizes MMS to the case of externalities.
+Besides PROP-Max, another extension of proportionality is PROP-Ave, proposed by \citet{SSG21a}.\footnote{These authors called the notion \emph{average-share}.} Maximin Share (MMS) is a relaxation of proportionality for fair division of indivisible items, introduced by \citet{Budi11a}. \citet{SSG21a} proposed Extended Maximin Share (EMMS) which generalizes MMS to the case of externalities.

 For fair division without externalities, EF implies proportionality.
-However, we show that EF does not imply either PROP-Max or PROP-Ave when externalities exist.
+However, we show that EF implies neither PROP-Max nor PROP-Ave when externalities exist.
 We propose a new notion $k$-Partial-Proportionality ($k$-P-PROP) that connects both EF and PROP-Ave.
 The intuition is that for any subset of agents $N' \subseteq N$ with $|N'| \leq k$, each agent $i\in N'$ should receive at least $1 / |N'|$ of the total value she can receive from all items assigned to the group $N'$.